duke-libraries/archivesspace-duke-scripts/README.md

 # archivesspace-duke-scripts
-Various scripts to process ArchivesSpace EAD exports or interact with the ArchivesSpace API
+Various scripts to process ArchivesSpace EAD exports, interact with the ArchivesSpace API, or query backend ASpace SQL database for reports

+**accession_extent_report.sql** - SQL script that queries ASpace SQL database for extent information for accessions acquired in a given time period.
+Adapted from similar script from Yale.

+**accession_report_simple.sql** - SQL script that queries ASpasce SQL database for basic information (e.g. id, title, extent, description, etc.) about accessions acquired in a given time period.
+Can be use for quarterly reporting.

 **EAD_ASpace_export_post-processor.xsl** - Fixes various validation issues with Duke's ArchivesSpace EAD exports, most related to namespace conflicts carried over from Archivist Toolkit (ns2: vs. xlink:)